 Trailhead & Driving Directions

 Leaving Nelson on Highway 3A towards Balfour, drive 2.3km from the far end of the Big Orange Bridge and look for a gravel road ascending up to a parking area on the left.
-There is a “No camping or Overnight Parking” sign at the beginning of the parking area.
+The road is signed “Lyon’s Bluff Trail”.
 The turn-off is just after the green highway Kalso / Creston sign as you leave town.

 Up the Trail